 Continuing from EMIR’s granularity: MIFID II

-The European Securities and Markets Authority (ESMA), adhering to political pressure, drew up an extensive family tree of proposed regulatory recitals and articles in its efforts to protect the investor and, arguably, the markets from themselves against systemic risk and algorithmically caused disorder.
+The European Commission (EC), adhering to political pressure, drew up an extensive family tree of proposed regulatory recitals and articles in its efforts to protect the investor and, arguably, the markets from themselves against systemic risk and algorithmically caused disorder.
 The modi operandi comprises two legal conduits, MiFID II and MiFIR (Markets in Financial Instruments Regulation).

 MiFID II and MiFIR come into effect January 3, 2018 across the EU.

-Since the publication of ESMA’s Technical Advice to the European Commission on December 19, 2014, this regulatory framework has undergone a tri-tiered equivalence to fractional distillation, exposing articles to the heat of marketplace scrutiny during rounds of consultation papers and subsequent questions and answers into a more universally and palatably accepted tonic.
+Since the publication of the European Securities and Markets Authority’s (ESMA’s) Technical Advice to the European Commission on December 19, 2014, this regulatory framework has undergone a tri-tiered equivalence to fractional distillation, exposing articles to the heat of marketplace scrutiny during rounds of consultation papers and subsequent questions and answers into a more universally and palatably accepted tonic.

-Tactically, ESMA’s new-build regulation diverges from its equities-centric MiFID I foundations.
-Implementation is focused squarely and equally by all EU Members States’ National Competent Authorities across almost all financial instruments traded in European markets, OTC or listed, cash or derivatives.
+Tactically, the EC’s new-build regulation diverges from its equities-centric MiFID I foundations.
+Implementation is focused squarely and equally on all EU Members States across almost all financial instruments traded in European markets, OTC or listed, cash or derivatives.

 The core principles of MiFID II regulation are to: